Black Sea grain deal has done nothing for Russia - industry body

 April 24 (Reuters) - The head of the Russian Grain Union said on Monday the Black Sea grain deal to facilitate Ukrainian agricultural exports had not yielded anything positive for Russia or helped facilitate supplies to the global market.

-Russia has repeatedly criticised the initiative - brokered last July by Turkey and the United Nations - and has said it will walk away from the agreement on May 18 if Western restrictions blocking Russia's own agricultural and fertiliser exports are not addressed.
+Russia has repeatedly criticized the initiative - brokered last July by Turkey and the United Nations - and said it would not be extended beyond May 18 unless a list of demands are met.

+Moscow wants the West to remove obstacles to the export of Russian grain and fertiliser, including the reconnection of Russian Agricultural Bank (Rosselkhozbank) to the SWIFT payment system.

+The agreement created a protected transit corridor to enable exports to resume from three ports in Ukraine, a major producer of grains and oilseeds.

+U.N.
+Secretary-General Antonio Guterres on Monday urged the continued implementation of the deal and a related pact in which the United Nations pledged to help facilitate Russia's own grain and fertilizer exports.

+"They clearly demonstrate that such cooperation is essential to creating greater security and prosperity for all," he said at a meeting chaired by Russia's Foreign Minister Sergei Lavrov.

-(Reporting by Olga Popova; Writing by Jake Cordell; Editing by Mark Trevelyan)
+(Reporting by Olga Popova; Writing by Jake Cordell; Editing by Mark Trevelyan and Christina Fincher)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.